encode/django-rest-framework/README.md

         'rest_framework',
     )

-If you're intending to use the browseable API you'll probably also want to add REST framework's login and logout views.
-Add the following to your root `urls.py` file.

-    urlpatterns = patterns('',
-        ...
-        url(r'^api-auth/', include('rest_framework.urls', namespace='rest_framework'))
-    )

-Note that the URL path can be whatever you want, but you must include `'rest_framework.urls'` with the `'rest_framework'` namespace.

 # Example

-Let's take a look at a quick example of using REST framework to build a simple model-backed API.

-We'll create a read-write API for accessing users and groups.
+Let's take a look at a quick example of using REST framework to build a simple model-backed API for accessing users and groups.

-Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK`.
-Start off by adding the following to your `settings.py` module:

-    REST_FRAMEWORK = {
-        # Use hyperlinked styles by default.
-        # Only used if the `serializer_class` attribute is not set on a view.
-        'DEFAULT_MODEL_SERIALIZER_CLASS':
-            'rest_framework.serializers.HyperlinkedModelSerializer',

-        # Use Django's standard `django.contrib.auth` permissions,
-        # or allow read-only access for unauthenticated users.
-        'DEFAULT_PERMISSION_CLASSES': [
-            'rest_framework.permissions.DjangoModelPermissionsOrAnonReadOnly'
-        ]
-    }

-Don't forget to make sure you've also added `rest_framework` to your `INSTALLED_APPS`.

-We're ready to create our API now.
 Here's our project's root `urls.py` module:

     from django.conf.urls.defaults import url, patterns, include